jbohren/conman/README.md

     of computation from ROS command interfaces to hardware joint-level interfaces
   * The time reference should be external to the computational blocks
+  * Hardware transmission transformation from joint-space to actuator-space and back should be handled explicitly.
+  * It would be great to be able to split up the JointTrajectoryController to output something other than an effort command, and instead feed its output into a lower-level controller.

+* **Marcus Liebhardt**
+  * It would be good to be able to load transmission-computation plugins just like controller plugins.

+* **Sachin Chitta**
+  * The main goal of the **ros\_control** framework is to set upa robot-agnostic version of the PR2 controlle framework (see below)
+  * It is possible for to implement a **ros\_control**-based controller which implements multiple control interfaces
+  *
+* **Shaun Edwards**
+  * The **ros\_control** framework and Adolfo's architectures both rely on [actionlib](http://www.ros.org/wiki/actionlib)-based interfaces, but it's very important to have streaming-type interfaces for visual servoing and teleoperation applications.

 * **Piotr Trojanek**
 * **Sylvain Joyeux**